1KGD/sb/README.md

 # Installing

+### Prebuilt Files
+Prebuilt files for windows, macos, and linux (x86 only; Sorry, arm) can be grabbed from the [github releases](https://github.com/1KGD/sb/releases).
+These should work out-of-the-box.

 ### Cargo
 To install the executable "starbloom" command, first [install rustup](https://rust-lang.org/learn/get-started).
 Once you have done that, it is as easy as: